What are Streams and Alerts?

-Now you’ll create a condition that the action will use to determine if it’s safe to deploy.
+Now you’ll create an alert that the action will use to determine if it’s safe to deploy.

-On the Stream you just created, click Create Conditions.
+On the Stream you just created, click Create Alert.

 Enter the following:

-- Signal: Select the metric Lightstep should analyze for this condition.
+- Signal: Select the metric Lightstep should analyze for this alert.
 Choose from Latency, Operation rate, or Error percentage.

-- Name: Enter a name for this condition.
+- Name: Enter a name for this alert.

-- Threshold: Create a condition for the metric that should trigger the alert.
+- Threshold: Create a threshold that should trigger the alert.
 Configuration for the threshold depends on the signal you chose.